-Alongside these spaces, there is an extensive green roof and landscaping strategy for the site that will include the Green Shield and ecological features, such as bee-friendly planting, insect hotels and bird and bat boxes.
+Alongside these spaces, there is an extensive green roof and landscaping strategy for the site that will include ecological features, such as bee-friendly planting, insect hotels and bird and bat boxes.

 The development will serve as an ecological bridge between the suburban gardens of Westcombe Park and the green spaces within the Greenwich Millennium Village Ecological Park, creating a new green link in a chain of habitat spaces across Greenwich.